afzalnabil/maxing-ringer/README.md

 6. Make sure that `Run In Foreground` is checked. *(OPTIONAL)You can also check `Show Notification Icon` for your own convenience (to check whether Tasker is running in the background/foreground without actually opening the app in the future).
 It'll have an icon in the status bar to let you know that*
 7. Switch to the `Profile` tab and hit the `+` button, select `Time`
 8. Tap on `FROM` and `TO` to deactivate them.
 Tap `EVERY` to activate it (ORANGE underline= Active, GRAY underline= Inactive)
-9. Set `EVERY` to 30 Minutes and go back
+9. Set `EVERY` to 30 Minutes and go back (minimum possible is 2, recommended to set between 30-60)
 10. Tap `New Task` and give it a name.
 Under Task Edit screen, hit the `+` button and select `Audio`🡲`Ringer Volume`
 11. Set `Level` to 7 (or max) and expand the If section via the `+` button to its right
 12. Tap the button to left of the cup and select `Volume-Ringer`